-13 Reasons Why You’re Struggling to Get Shippers PART 1
+13 Reasons Why You’re Struggling to Find Shippers

 - You are afraid to hear the word NO. To many people hearing the word no can immediate make them feel like a failure.
 In actuality the more no’s you get, the easier it gets.
 The fear of failure plagues many entrepreneurs and freight brokers and freight agents are no exception.